D3Ext/maldev/README.md

 - Act against ethical and / or human moral, ethic, and peoples of the world.
 - Malicious act, capable of causing damage to third parties, promoted or distributed by third parties or the user through this software.

+# License

+This project is under MIT license

+Copyright © 2022, *D3Ext*